 The beauty of a Mediterranean cruise is that it allows you to visit several countries in a short space of time and enables you to have a sample of several different cultures enjoying some time at sea into the bargain.
 Fly/cruises nowadays mean there's no longer several days wasted before you arrive at the Mediterranean.
 Flying to places such as Venice and Barcelona will mean you can see and do so much more on a typical seven to ten-day cruise.

-Why not Take a Cruise round the Mediterranean?
-See a Selection of Different Countries with a Mediterranean Seaboard.
+Why Not Take a Cruise Around the Mediterranean?
+See a Selection of Different Countries With a Mediterranean Seaboard.

 After reading this article, would you choose a vacation in the Mediterranean?